ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 		System.out.println("Failed to clear the Logs")
 	}

-The device diagnostics operations are intended to provide information on device errors, and does not provide diagnostic information relating to the devices connection to the Internet of Things Foundation.
+The device diagnostics operations are intended to provide information on device errors, and does not provide diagnostic information relating to the devices connection to the Internet of Things Foundation Connect.

 Refer to the `documentation <https://docs.internetofthings.ibmcloud.com/device_mgmt/operations/diagnostics.html>`__ for more information about the Diagnostics operation.